tensorflow/docs/site/en/api_docs/python/tf/contrib/opt/LazyAdamGSOptimizer.md

 #### Args:

 * <b>`global_step`</b>: tensorflow variable indicating the step.
 * <b>`learning_rate`</b>: A Tensor or a floating point value.
 The learning rate.
 * <b>`beta1`</b>: A float value or a constant float tensor.
 The exponential decay rate for the 1st moment estimates.
 * <b>`beta2`</b>: A float value or a constant float tensor.
 The exponential decay rate for the 2nd moment estimates.
 * <b>`epsilon`</b>: A small constant for numerical stability.
 This epsilon is "epsilon hat" in the Kingma and Ba paper (in the formula just before Section 2.1), not the epsilon in Algorithm 1 of the paper.
 * <b>`use_locking`</b>: If True use locks for update operations.
 * <b>`name`</b>: Optional name for the operations created when applying gradients.
-    Defaults to "Adam".

-#### Eager Compatibility
-When eager execution is enabled, `learning_rate`, `beta1`, `beta2`, and
+  Defaults to "Adam".  @compatibility(eager) When eager execution is enabled, `learning_rate`, `beta1`, `beta2`, and `epsilon` can each be a callable that takes no arguments and returns the actual value to use.
-`epsilon` can each be a callable that takes no arguments and returns the actual value to use.
-This can be useful for changing these values across different invocations of optimizer functions.
+  This can be useful for changing these values across different invocations of optimizer functions. @end_compatibility